electro-logic/WpfManagedColors/README.md

 | ------------- | ------------- | ------------- |
 | LG 27UK650  | X-Rite ColorMunki Display  | DisplayCal 3.8.9.3  |

-### CIE a\*b\* Gamut Diagram (Perceptual Rendering Intent)
+### Monitor a\*b\* Gamut Diagram

 ![Gamut Diagram](docs/LG27UK650_CIELAB_D65_sRGB_LabLUT.png)

-The native RGB color space of the Monitor is wider than sRGB, color-unmanaged applications will display overly saturated colors.
+The native RGB color space of the Monitor is wider than sRGB and color-unmanaged applications will display overly saturated colors.
 This can be a serious problem for applications that requires accurate colors for decision making such as medical software, quality control, imaging applications, product stores, etc..

+Note: The above 2D diagram, calculated with the Perceptual Rendering Intent, can give only an idea of what colors the monitor is able to reproduce in the LAB color space that is 3D.

 ### Target Color